 If you go with the second option, you will be adding the following MX servers:

 If you want to support email addresses that use a subdomain of the domain you’re adding, add additional entries with a wildcard.
 I use Cloudflare for my DNS servers, and this is what my DNS records look like.

 Enter the name for the alias and select the domain for it.
-By default, the alias will send email to your FastMail account.
+By default, the alias will send an email to your Fastmail account.
 However, you can forward it to any email account you want.